Art/Essay Kura: Prophetic Messenger

 Project Brief

-Richard Bresnahan is not only a world-renown artist, but he is an equally accomplished teacher.
+Richard Bresnahan is not only a world-renowned artist but an equally accomplished teacher.
 As such, while he wanted to guide the creation of this magnum opus, he also went to great lengths to keep out of the process and let the team he had gathered—all experts in our own right—figure out how to achieve his vision.

 Photographer Paul Wegner, a long-time friend of the pottery, had already been working on documenting the process and the people involved in creating the sculpture.
 He would be serving as photo editor, tasked with preparing the hundreds of photos and overseeing the selection of images for the photo essay section of the book.

 Margaret Bresnahan had taken the job of managing the project.
-She established the structure and identity of the book, and would edit the book’s text, authoring the artist chapter, and generally operating as managing editor of the book.
-There were a lot of moving pieces, a lot of information sources to be compiled, and an ambitious schedule to maintain.
+She established the structure and identity of the book, edited the book’s text, authored the artist chapter, and generally operated as the book’s managing editor.
+There were many moving pieces, many information sources to be compiled, and an ambitious schedule to maintain.

-The sculpture was first described to me as, “a seed silo, called ‘Kura: Prophetic Messenger,’ named after the Japanese word for ‘storehouse.’
-It holds 184 types of corn, bean, and squash seeds stored in a series of clay vessels which were made at The Saint John’s Pottery and wood-fired in the Johanna Kiln in 2019.
+The sculpture was first described to me as “a seed silo, called ‘Kura: Prophetic Messenger,’ named after the Japanese word for ‘storehouse.’
+It holds 184 types of corn, bean, and squash seeds stored in a series of clay vessels made at The Saint John’s Pottery and wood-fired in the Johanna Kiln in 2019.
 Each seed vessel also contains the name and description of an artist.
-In the center of the silo a large ceramic jar holds a letterpress-printed scroll of the Rule of St. Benedict.”
+In the center of the silo, a large ceramic jar holds a letterpress-printed scroll of the Rule of St. Benedict.”

 As for the book itself, the title had been selected, and the general structure was already established: two essays, followed by a photo essay, studio photos, seed catalog, and artist bios.
-The size, a 9.25 x 11 vertical book, as well as use of the Optima typeface was chosen to be consistent with three books previously published in cooperation with the pottery studio.
+The size, a 9.25 x 11 vertical book, and use of the Optima typeface were chosen to be consistent with three books previously published in cooperation with the pottery studio.

 The guiding “comparables” were two very different types of books: the documentation of the art of Jeanne-Claude and Cristo, and the FedCo Seed catalogs.
-Oh, I knew from the beginning this was going to be a fun project!
+Oh, I knew from the beginning this would be a fun project!

 Cover Development

-With the help of the Friesens, our chosen printer and binder, we hit on the idea of creating two versions, utilizing the same interior—a so-called split run.
-This allowed us the economy of scale of printing and sewing 2,500 interiors, while still being able to offer a deluxe hard cover and a more economical soft cover alternative.
+With the help of the Friesens, our chosen printer and binder, we hit on the idea of creating two versions utilizing the same interior—a so-called split run.
+This allowed us the economy of scale of printing and sewing 2,500 interiors while still offering a deluxe hardcover and a more economical softcover alternative.
 In addition, Richard knew he wanted a special limited edition version to use as a gift to donors and other key contributors to the project.
-So there were potentially five covers to be designed for this book.
+So, there were potentially five covers to be designed for this book.

 To simplify matters, we decided that the dust jacket and the soft cover would basically be identical.
-The hard cover would be foil stamped on book cloth wrapped boards.
-And the special edition would utilize the same unwrapped hard cover, but in its own special box.
+The hardcover would be foil stamped on book cloth-wrapped boards.
+The special edition would utilize the same unwrapped hardcover but in its own special box.
 More on that in a moment.

 Hard Cover

-Given the color palette of the sculpture, red roof on white cylindrical enclosure with the blue sky as background, I really wanted to utilize two pigment foils on the book cloth stamping.
-I also really wanted to integrate the concept of kura as storehouse, or some sort of vessel.
+Given the color palette of the sculpture, a red roof on a white cylindrical enclosure with the blue sky as a background, I really wanted to utilize two pigment foils on the book cloth stamping.
+I also really wanted to integrate the concept of kura as a storehouse, or some sort of vessel.
 Preliminary designs assumed these concepts.

-The version utilizing the simplified kura symbol and the four golden beams was chosen, although it was later modified in favor of the more correct (if not quite as aesthetically clean) Japanese version of the symbol.
-This also became the logo for the new publishing company that the Bresnahans started for this book, and future undertakings.
+The version utilizing the simplified kura symbol and the four golden beams was chosen.
+However, it was later modified in favor of the more correct (if not quite as aesthetically clean) Japanese version of the symbol.
+This also became the logo for the new publishing company that the Bresnahans started for this book and their future undertakings.

-The idea of the pigment red and white foils were ultimately dropped, going with a single dusted gold foil instead.
+The idea of the pigment red and white foils was ultimately dropped, going with a single, dusted gold foil instead.
 The reason was pragmatic—the bindery didn’t feel comfortable with the reliability of the pigmented foils, and preferred using the metallic only.
-In the end the gold is stunning … although I’ll always wonder how things would have worked with the three colors of foil stamps.
-Perhaps some day I can find out.
+In the end, the gold is stunning … although I’ll always wonder how things would have worked with the three colors of foil stamps.
+Perhaps someday I can find out.

 Dust Jacket / Soft Cover